ntampellini/TSCoDe/README.md

 - Two molecules, one with one reactive atom and the other with two reactive atoms - "chelotropic embed" (*i.e.* epoxidations)
 - Two molecules, two reactive atoms each - "cyclical embed" (i.e. Diels-Alder reactions)
 - Three molecules, two reactive atoms each - "cycical embed" (i.e. reactions where two partners are bridged by a carboxylic acid)

+After each reactive index, a letter (a, b or c)

 ### Keywords
 - **SUPRAFAC** - Only retain suprafacial orbital configurations in cyclical TSs.
 Thought for Diels-Alder reactions.